 - You may feel shocked and confused because you have no clue who would want to hurt you this way.

 - You may feel frustrated that HR is wasting your time asking questions about what you feel is a fabricated complaint.

-If you over-react, you could be demonstrating first hand for the investigator that what the complainant says is indeed true (e.g., that you're hot-headed, loud, rude and threatening, emotionally unstable).
+It is normal to have these feelings, and they are valid.
+It's important to take a deep breath and realize that the resentment, shock, and frustration you are feeling will not help you navigate the process.
+If you overreact, you could be demonstrating firsthand to the investigator that what the complainant says is indeed true (e.g., that you're hot-headed, loud, rude and threatening, and/or emotionally unstable).

 For example, you can express that you are: